December '19 → April '20 — Coder Academy

 At Spree I was _the_ Community Manager.
 This is a fancy title which means my primary responsibility was keeping the community happy.
 I did this by leading the development of the Spree ecommerce framework, answering posts on our user group, writing documentation and giving talks all over the world about Spree.
 In one instance, I was flown to London to consult with a large surf clothing distributor.

 My formative years.
-Spent this time working for various companies and freelancing, doing whatever Ruby on Rails work came my way.
+Spent this time working for various companies and freelancing, doing whatever PHP or Ruby on Rails work came my way.